asfoury/projmag/summaries/sprint2.md

 ## Giovanni

 ## Luke
+I added search UI to the projects list activity and implemented the search function.

 ## Arnaud
 I added a cached version of the ProjectDatabase, then I use most of my times writting tests and modifying my code. (to change from temporary Project type, to new one).

 ## Kaourintin
 I improved the project type by making it totally immutable and easier to create slightly modified copies and changed it to make it easier to incorporate it into other people's code.
 I added tags to the project (for now as a simple string list)

 ## Paul (Scrum Master)
 I added more tests to my last week task.